DwayneLieck/website-2.0/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dwayne Lieck is a researcher with a passion for improving psychological methods.
+To this end, he continues to work on multiple independent and collaborative psychology and metascience research projects.
+Dwayne is committed to inclusive and transparent science.
+In addition to implementing open science practices in his own research, he strives to advance Open Science through the development of community projects (e.g. CRIC) and involvement in Big Team Science (e.g. SCORE).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "/Users/dwaynelieck/Desktop/Website/website-2.0/static/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.